DEX-1101/NovelAI-Prompt-Tools/README.md

 2. Click [![Install Userscript](https://img.shields.io/badge/Install%20Userscript-0078D7?style=for-the-badge&logo=javascript&logoColor=white)](https://github.com/DEX-1101/NovelAI-Prompt-Tools/raw/refs/heads/main/NovelAI_Prompt_Tools.user.js) or download the `.user.js` file and paste the entire code on the Tampermonkey,

-3. Open the NovelAI image generation page and the pop up message should appear if already installed.
+3. Open the NovelAI website and the pop up message should appear if already installed.

 <b>Note :
 1. <b/> Script might ask some permission to fetch the tagautocomplete data, so allow it.
-2. Script tested on Chrome and Mozilla.
+2. Script already tested on Chrome, Mozilla and Brave and working fine.
+3. To Update the script, just click Tampermonkey icon extension > Dashboard > Click the script name > File > Check for updates.